 - To establish a stipend award council, which will review applications and award MFT stipends for the duration of the MHSA Stipend Program.

 Marriage and Family Therapy Educational Stipend Programs Available to Alliant Students

 Currently there are several educational stipend programs operating in the state and in different California counties that are available to students in CSPP MFT programs.
 The stipend amounts range from approximately $13,300 to $18,500, and requires recipients to provide at least one to two years of services in public mental health systems after graduation.
 All of them are funded through the Mental Health Service Act (MHSA).

 Below is an outline of the stipend programs available to Alliant MFT students on each campus.

 The Community Academy

 The Community Academy program is funded by the County of San Diego, Mental Health Services through the Mental Health Services Act (MHSA) Workforce Education and Training.
 The program is offered entirely at no cost and provides training and support to individuals and their family members with lived experience with mental illness.
-In line with national Recovery models, this program attaches value to the lived experience of individuals affected by mental illness and/or that gained from assisting their family members and has the end goal of these individuals along the pathway into the public mental health field.
+In line with national recovery models, this program attaches value to the lived experience of individuals affected by mental illness and/or that gained from assisting their family members and has the end goal of these individuals along the pathway into the public mental health field.

-Students accepted into this program are linked with certificate training programs through our partnering agencies--National Alliance on Mental Illness, Recovery Innovations of CA, and the Family and Youth Roundtable.
-Students receive a field placement, mentorship and are offered an array of additional trainings to tailor the program to their specific area(s) of interests as they move along their pathway into the public mental health field.
+Students accepted into this program are linked with certificate training programs through our partnering agencies; National Alliance on Mental Illness, Recovery Innovations of CA, and the Family and Youth Roundtable.
+Students receive a field placement, mentorship and are offered an array of additional training to tailor the program to their specific area(s) of interests as they move along their pathway into the public mental health field.
 A one-year commitment is required.
 Stipend assistance is offered on a need basis to assist with barriers that students may face as they work to obtain their career and academic goals.